Jigsaw (Lady Sovereign album)

-Jigsaw is the second studio album by English rapper Lady Sovereign, released on 6 April 2009 in the United Kingdom and 7 April 2009 in the United States under Midget Records, with distribution by EMI.
+Jigsaw is the second and final studio album by English rapper Lady Sovereign, released on 6 April 2009 in the United Kingdom and 7 April 2009 in the United States under Midget Records, with distribution by EMI.

 Background

 The album is her first to be released independently.
 Sovereign once said, "I feel great now.
 I feel like I've overcome all my dark times.
 I get to pick who I want to work with.
 No one can tell me off or make me do things because I'm the boss.
 It feels amazing.
 I've got my own label and everything works my way."

 The album is Sovereign's reaction and reflection of her popularity and the inability to cope with it, up to the point where she had suicidal thoughts.
 About the album, she said, "The album is the next chapter.
 It's a massive leap forward for mankind."

 The album will also feature Sovereign singing; she explained, saying: I was seeing someone, it was pretty deep.
 I was loved up.
 Then it all fucked up and I just wanted to sing about it really.
 I'm not the best singer in the world but you listen to it and you definitely feel it, you know.
 Rapping is second nature to me.
 I feel different when I sing.
 I feel lighter, it's fun.

 She explained the album's title, saying it "makes sense to call the album Jigsaw because it's kind of like different genres".